 Most people would agree that any form of law enforcement is considered a para-military organization.
-This is to include all aspects of custody and control wheather it be at the county jail or a state prison.
-Within such organizations the chain of command is the back bone of operations, with “orders” being given to carry out the function and purpose of the facility.
+This includes all aspects of custody and control whether it be at the county jail or state prison.
+Within such organizations the chain of command is the backbone of operations, with “orders” being given to carry out the function and purpose of the facility.

 Most people in the world today understand that when an order is given by a ranking superior, it is meant to be obeyed.
 To not obey often carries with it a very harsh penalty.
 In the military it may result in being court-marshalled.
 In California’s prison system, not following an order will almost certainly result in a charge of “insubordination” and “willful disobedience” as set forth by Government Code 19572.
 When an employee is found to be at fault for either charge, the penalty is usually quite harsh and frequently is as severe as termination of employment.

 Correctional Sergeant Albert Forrey* found himself suffereing a 10% reduction in pay for 12 months for allegations, among other things, of insubordination and willful disobedience.
 A huge blow in today’s struggling economy.